 At the beginning of the historical era, today’s Algeria was populated by people of different ethnic groups, including those of the Berber nomads, of uncertain origin, who had settled in this part of Africa since time immemorial.

-According to Abbreviationfinder, a first embryo of organization was the Numidian State, with King Massinissa, who occupied approximately present-day Algeria north of the Sahara.
+According to Abbreviationfinder, an acronym site which also features history of Algeria, a first embryo of organization was the Numidian State, with King Massinissa, who occupied approximately present-day Algeria north of the Sahara.

 Instead in the central part of the desert, in a desert expanse, there lived other tribes, warriors, of Berber origin: the aristocrats and proud Tuareg (or blue men) who still disdain any type of work and live in luxurious tents, only herding.
 In the early days they were relentless and fierce marauders.